pingcap/docs/br/br-checkpoint.md

 # Checkpoint Backup <span class="version-mark">New in v6.5.0</span>

-Snapshot backup may end in advance due to recoverable errors, such as disk exhaustion and node down.
-Before TiDB v6.5.0, data that is backed up before the interruption would be invalidated after the error is addressed, and you need to start the backup again.
-For large clusters, this results in noticeable extra cost.
+Snapshot backup might end in advance due to recoverable errors, such as disk exhaustion and node crash.
+Before TiDB v6.5.0, data that is backed up before the interruption would be invalidated after the error is addressed, and you need to start the backup from scratch.
+For large clusters, this results in considerable extra cost.

 In TiDB v6.5.0, Backup & Restore (BR) introduces checkpoint backup feature to allow continuing an interrupted backup.
 This feature is enabled by default.
 After this feature is enabled, most data of the interrupted backup is retained after an unexpected exit.

 ## Application scenarios

-If your TiDB cluster is large and cannot tolerate backup again after a failure, you can enable the checkpoint backup feature.
+If your TiDB cluster is large and cannot afford to back up again after a failure, you can enable the checkpoint backup feature.
 After this feature is enabled, br command-line tool (hereinafter referred to as `br`) periodically records the shards that have been backed up.
 In this way, the next backup retry can use the backup progress close to the abnormal exit.

 ## Usage limitations